Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Numerical Results

+We consider the estimation of the posterior mean of the model parameter $\theta$ in this section with $n$ fixed and $n = 100$.
+The proposed MIPMCMC method is implemented, as well as a standard PMCMC at the finest discretization level. \blu{The number of particles $N=500$ is fixed as well.}

+{Following the optimal choice of discretization $K = M^2$ as discussed in \cite{spde_disc}, the cost for a single realization is proportional to $M^3$.
+This results in the optimal cost for the ordinary PMCMC of $\cO(\varepsilon^{-5})$.
+For the MIPMCMC method, we let $m_x = 2m_t \geq 2\text{log}(\varepsilon/2)$ and use the \blu{optimal $N_\alpha \propto \varepsilon^{-2}m_x2^{-\alpha_x-3\alpha_t/2}$, as mentioned in the proof of Proposition \ref{pro:mimcmc} and discussed further in \cite{jklz} and references therein.
+The proportionality sign arises because the constants are unknown in the terms appearing in Assumption \ref{ass:mimc2} (b-c).
+In practice these are estimated along with the rates using simulations at lower levels.} The cost is dominated by $\cO(\varepsilon^{-3})$ (where $3=\sum_{i=x,t}\gamma_i/w_i$ -- see discussion following Proposition \ref{pro:mimcmc}). } Both algorithms are implemented for 20 runs and with the most precise discretization index $\alpha^* = (2,1), (4,2), (6,3)$. \blu{The MSE is then estimated using these $R=20$ realizations.}

-We consider the estimation of the posterior mean of the model parameter $\sigma$ in this section with $n$ fixed and $n = 100$.
-The proposed MI-PMCMC method is implemented with the optimal choice of $N_\alpha \propto \varepsilon^{-2}m_x2^{-\alpha_x-3\alpha_t/2}$ as discussed in \cite{jklz}.
-As shown by (\ref{expEuler}), the $u_{\alpha,k,i}$ can be solved by Kalman filter since it fits in the framework of linear Gaussian state-space models.
-As a result, MCMC with the true likelihoods calculated from the Kalman techniques is implemented to produce the benchmark for computing the MSE of the approximations.
-Both algorithms are implemented for 20 runs and with the most precise discretization index $\alpha^* = (2,1), (4,2), (6,3)$.
-The MSE vs cost plot is illustrated in Figure \ref{fg:PMCMC}.
-The cost rates are verified numerically as in Figure \ref{fg:PMCMC} and consistent with the discussions in \cite{jklz}.
-The fitted rate is about $-5.1$ for the ordinary PMCMC method and $-3.1$ for MI-PMCMC.
+The MSE vs cost plot is illustrated in Figure \ref{fg:PMCMC}.The cost rates are verified numerically as in Figure \ref{fg:PMCMC} and are consistent with \cite{jklz}.
+The fitted rate is about $-5.1$ for the ordinary PMCMC method and $-3.1$ for MIPMCMC. {It is noted that in the context of MLPMCMC for this example, i.e. refining once in both $(x,t)$ at each level, one will find $\gamma=3$, $\beta=2$, $\alpha=\beta/2$, and $2+(\gamma-\beta)/\alpha = 3 (= \gamma/\alpha)$.
+In other words, the rate is the same as we obtain here for MIPMCMC \cite{giles1}.}

-\subsection{Results on $\text{SMC}^2$}
+\subsection{Results on {$\text{SMC}^2$}}

-The proposed $\text{SMC}^2$ method as well as the ordinary $\text{SMC}^2$ method are implemented with the most precise discretization indices $\alpha^* = (2,1), (4,2), (6,3), (8,4)$ and $N$ is fixed with $N=500$.
-The proposed $\text{SMC}^2$ method is run with the optimal choice of $N_\alpha \propto \varepsilon^{-2}m_x2^{-\alpha_x-3\alpha_t/2}$ as discussed in \cite{jklz}.
-The ground truth is calculated by the weighted average of the $\sigma$ particles from the iterated batch importance sampling algorithm \cite{chopin2002sequential} with true likelihood increments derived from the Kalman techniques, which is used for computing the MSE of the approximations.
-Both algorithms are implemented for 20 runs.
+The proposed $\text{SMC}^2$ method as well as the ordinary $\text{SMC}^2$ method are implemented with the most precise discretization indices $\alpha^* = (2,1), (4,2), (6,3), (8,4)$ and as above the number of particles is fixed at $N=500$.
+The proposed $\text{SMC}^2$ method is run with the optimal choice of $N_\alpha \propto \varepsilon^{-2}m_x2^{-\alpha_x-3\alpha_t/2}$ as discussed in \cite{jklz} and subsection \ref{sec:numpmcmc}.
+The ground truth in this case is calculated by the weighted average of the $\theta$ particles from the iterated batch importance sampling algorithm \cite{chopin2002sequential} with true likelihood increments derived from the Kalman techniques, which is used for computing the MSE of the approximations.
+Both algorithms are implemented for 20 runs and the MSE is estimated using these realizations.